Effect-TS/effect/packages/schema/README.md

-Schema.String.pipe(Schema.maxLength(5)) // Specifies maximum length of a string Schema.String.pipe(Schema.minLength(5)) // Specifies minimum length of a string Schema.NonEmpty // Equivalent to ensuring the string has a minimum length of 1 Schema.String.pipe(Schema.length(5)) // Specifies exact length of a string Schema.String.pipe(Schema.length({ min: 2, max: 4 })) // Specifies a range for the length of a string Schema.String.pipe(Schema.pattern(regex)) // Matches a string against a regular expression pattern
+Schema.String.pipe(Schema.maxLength(5)) // Specifies maximum length of a string Schema.String.pipe(Schema.minLength(5)) // Specifies minimum length of a string Schema.NonEmptyString // Equivalent to ensuring the string has a minimum length of 1 Schema.String.pipe(Schema.length(5)) // Specifies exact length of a string Schema.String.pipe(Schema.length({ min: 2, max: 4 })) // Specifies a range for the length of a string Schema.String.pipe(Schema.pattern(regex)) // Matches a string against a regular expression pattern